Child and Youth Studies

 We often link our research to a geographical theme where spatial place is emphasized in children’s and young people’s everyday interaction and mobility.
 The theme of spatiality revolves around children's use of inner-city environments, young people's sense of context and integration in various suburbs or deals with issues of growing up in sparsely populated areas.
 We also study changes over the years and what are recurring patterns in different generations of children and young people.

-The questions raised through a generational perspective are whether there are lasting generational effects in young people’s values or if differences in values and behaviors are dependent on life stage changes and in what ways do today's life patterns and conditions among children and young people in an increasingly globalized and digitalized world differ from previous generations' conditions?
+The questions raised through a generational perspective are whether there are lasting generational effects in young people’s values or if differences in values and behaviours are dependent on life stage changes and in what ways do today's life patterns and conditions among children and young people in an increasingly globalized and digitalized world differ from previous generations' conditions?

 The research in child and youth science at EDU is conducted within the framework of educational and social science traditions.
 We build on theoretical and methodological development in areas such as ethnology, sociology and pedagogy.
 We also work with perspectives on historical development based on methods adapted to different types of historical source material.